On a two-phase Serrin-type problem and its numerical computation: Some open problems and conjectures

-Corollary \ref{heredity} constitutes a strong evidence for Conjectures \ref{conj D small}-\ref{conj si to 1}.
+\begin{conjecture} For fixed $V_0$ and $D$, the solution $\Omega$ of the outer problem converges to a ball as $\sg_c\to 1$ (See Figure \ref{fig:9}). \end{conjecture} We believe that the techniques developed in \cite{CLM2012, L2014} for the asymptotic expansion of the solution of an eigenvalue problem with respect to the same two-phase operator $-\dv(\sg \gr\cdot )$ might be helpful in proving Conjectures \ref{conj D small}--\ref{conj si to 1}.
+Moreover, we notice that Corollary \ref{heredity} constitutes a strong evidence for Conjectures \ref{conj D small}--\ref{conj si to 1}.
 As a matter of fact, we see that the coefficients $-\gamma_k/\beta_k$ converge to $0$ as $R\to 0$ or $\sg_c\to 1$.
-Unfortunately this does not constitute a rigorous proof (not even in the local case).
-Indeed, Theorem \ref{ift applied} ensures unique solvability of the outer problem with respect to deformed core $D_f$, only for $\norm{f}<\varepsilon$, where $\varepsilon$ depends on the parameters $R$ and $\sigma_c$.
-In particular we are not allowed to take the limits as $R\to 0$ or $\sg_c\to1$ of the expression in Corollary \ref{heredity} unless we have a uniform estimate on the above mentioned existence threshold $\varepsilon$.
-This is a further motivation the following problem.
+Unfortunately, this does not constitute a rigorous proof (not even in the local case).
+Indeed, Theorem \ref{ift applied} ensures unique solvability of the outer problem with respect to deformed core $D_f$, only for $\norm{f}_{\mathcal{X}}<\varepsilon$, where $\varepsilon$ depends on the parameters $R$ and $\sigma_c$.
+In particular, we are not allowed to take the limits as $R\to 0$ or $\sg_c\to1$ of the expression in Corollary \ref{heredity} unless we have a uniform estimate on the above-mentioned existence threshold $\varepsilon$.
+This is a further motivation for studying the following problem.

-\begin{prob} Study {\bf global} existence and uniqueness for the outer problem. \end{prob} \begin{remark} Showing global existence and uniqueness is a difficult task at this stage, because to our knowledge there does not exist any comparison result for this kind of problem.
-In particular we did not succeed in generalizing the approach of subsolutions and supersolutions by Beurling (see for example \cite{Beurling 1957, Henrot Shahgholian 2002}).
+\begin{prob} Study {\bf global} existence and uniqueness for the outer problem. \end{prob} \begin{remark} Showing global existence and uniqueness is a difficult task at this stage because, to our knowledge, there does not exist any comparison result for this kind of problem.
+In particular, we did not succeed in generalizing the approach of subsolutions and supersolutions by Beurling (see for example \cite{Beurling 1957, Henrot Shahgholian 2002}).
 Nevertheless, we think that this might be a valuable tool for proving the following three conjectures. \end{remark}

 \begin{conjecture} If $\sigma_c>1$, then there exists a threshold $V^*\ge |D|$ such that for all $V_0>V^*$, the outer problem has a unique solution $\Omega$.
-In particular, if $D$ is not a ball, then $V^*>V_0$ and the boundaries $\pa D$ and $\pa \Omega$ touch in the limit as $V_0\to V^*$. \end{conjecture}
+In particular, if $D$ is not a ball, then $V^*>|D|$ and the boundaries $\pa D$ and $\pa \Omega$ touch in the limit as $V_0\to V^*$. \end{conjecture}

 \begin{conjecture} For fixed $D$, the solutions of the outer problem form an elliptically ordered family.
 In other words, if $\Omega_1$ and $\Omega_2$ denote two solutions of the outer problem with respect to the same core $D$ and $|\Omega_1|<|\Omega_2|$, then $\Omega_1\subset \Omega_2$. \end{conjecture}